BenShelton/riscv-rs/README.md

 just bootstrap
 ```

-Run `just` to see all available commands.
+Run `just` to see all other available commands.